What is your standard turnaround time?

 give you a safe reasonable expectation of how long your order could take but our hope is to finish your order more quickly.

 stone.
 Vinyl production is a delicate process with many steps, and the most we can ever promise is that we'll try our best.

-necessary to make sure that your record is produced to your specifications and is a product we can both be proud of.
+necessary to make sure that your record is manufactured to your specifications and is a product we can both be proud of.

 Can I pay extra to have my order finished faster?

 United does not offer a ''rush'' option.
 As stated above, this is a delicate process.